Corsair VIRTUOSO PRO Headphones Review

 4.98 dB

 These headphones have great bass compliance.
-The low bass is underemphasized, meaning low-frequency sound effects, like explosions, will lack rumble and excitement.
-While the boosted mid and high bass helps to bring out footsteps, this can also cause mixes to sound a little muddy.
+The low bass is underemphasized, meaning that low-frequency sound effects, such as explosions, will lack rumble and excitement.
+While the boosted mid and high bass helps to bring out footsteps, this can also cause vocal and instrument fundamentals to sound muddy due to auditory masking.

 8.7